se-edu/learningresources/contents/javascript/Javascript-framework-React.md

 Besides the three main benefits explained above, React has the following advantages:
  - React only allows data to flow downwards (one-way data binding), which makes your application easier to debug.
  - As it is an open-source library backed by Facebook, it is constantly being updated with new features and performance optimizations.
- - If you want to manage the state of your application using [Redux](https://redux.js.org/introduction/getting-started), React might be a better choice than other libraries / frameworks as there are more resources for learning React + Redux.
+ - If you want to manage the state of your application using [Redux](https://redux.js.org/introduction/getting-started), React might be a better choice than other libraries and frameworks as there are more resources for learning React + Redux.

-### When to not use React
+### Disadvantages of React

 Like any other library, React has its disadvantages, which are as follows:
  - The high pace of development means that you would need to regularly relearn how to do things.